-a) Promote informed public involvement and engagement in a user-friendly planning and development process.
+- a) Promote informed public involvement and engagement in a user-friendly planning and development process. - b) Engage with Indigenous governments, and collaborate where appropriate, when considering land use planning matters that may affect Indigenous rights and interests.

 3 Planning a Complete and Healthy Community